goatshriek/stumpless/README.md

  * character buffers

 ## Basic Usage
+If you want to start off slow, then you can use the `stumplog` function as a direct replacement:

+    syslog( LOG_INFO | LOG_USER, "My message" );
+    // can be directly replaced with:
+    stumplog( LOG_INFO | LOG_USER, "My message" );

+If you don't open a target, this will log messages to the default target for the
+platform: on a Linux this is `/dev/log`, on a Mac system this will be `/var/run/syslog`, and on a Windows machine it is the Windows Event Log.
+If you open a target or a few before calling `stumplog`, then logs will be sent to the most recently opened target.

-Logging basic messages is very simple: just open the target that you want and start sending messages.
+If you want to open your own target, then you simply open the target that you want and start sending messages.
 For example, to log to a file:

     target = stumpless_open_file_target( "example.log",
                                          STUMPLESS_OPTION_NONE,